 Special relationship – Adrian Derbyshire

-Adrian has spent almost two years speaking to over 58,000 children and young adults in schools and colleges all over the country and addressing another 100,000 in open air events and outreach programmes to get his message over.
+Adrian has spent more than two years speaking to over 100,000 children and young adults in schools and colleges all over the country to get his message over.

 Said Adrian: “It started as a four week tour and now it’s taken over my life.
 I knew that the message was important, but I had no idea how many people are affected by hate crime and bullying on a daily basis.
 These people are experiencing real suffering and it’s important that we do something about it.”